danielrzojas/core-code/README.md

 * It allows us to easily graphically see a certain logical process that can be useful for some type of task.

 #### 9. Search about High-level languages and Low-level languages, you can start with this video
+* A high-level language is a programming language designed to simplify computer programming.
+* A low-level language is a type of programming language that contains basic instructions recognized by a computer.

 ## Wednesday
 #### 1. Learn about binary, decimal and hexadecimal numbers